siamsec/doc/README.md

-# We Are Knights.
-We Fight F0r Honor.
-# We Fight For Justice........
+# We Are Knights We Fight For Honor We Fight For Justice

 #Knight squad :)